Thai massage parlours near Bangkok BTS stations

 Contact: +

-66 2235 7560 | Urban Thai Massage & Spa’s website
+66 2235 7560 | Google Maps

 5. NAPAR Massage: a minimalist massage spot in busy Siam

-Image credit: NAPAR Massage
+Image credit: NAPAR Massage via Facebook

 It wouldn’t be an exaggeration to call Siam the heart of modern Bangkok.
 With so many people passing through, any massage parlour here will have to do its best to stand out.
 NAPAR does it with its minimalist decor and modern vibes.

-Image credit: NAPAR Massage
+Image credit: NAPAR Massage via Facebook

 Thus far, the massage parlours we’ve recommended either have very down-to-earth street-side Thai vibes or over-the-top luxury.
 On the other hand, NAPAR looks more like a trendy cafe than a Thai massage parlour.

 Don’t let that fool you though, because they are highly recommended by local customers who come here after hours of walking in the temples and malls.
+NAPAR is well-regarded for their comfortable seats and cleanliness.

-Plus, at ฿300 (US$8.60) per hour each for a foot massage or a Thai massage, it’s quite the bargain given its expensive location.
+Plus, at ฿300 per hour each for a foot massage or a Thai massage, it’s quite the bargain given its expensive location.

 NAPAR Massage